-I will take you back to the time in your pre-teens when you felt your life was dominated with compromise.
+I take you back to the time in your pre-teens when you felt your life was dominated by compromise.
 That’s when a quiet desperation took over.
 For the first time in your life, you felt something was missing – that you weren’t good enough!
 This was when your struggle began.
 Your life became hard and competitive.
 You took everything personally.
-“We” watched you get lost.
+We watched you get lost.
 So let’s get started…

 Most, or all, of your friends, only came around when they wanted something from you.
 They were self-serving and didn’t make you feel appreciated.
 Everyone was competitive with little time to be a real friend.
 In fact, just when you thought you could trust a friend they would turn on you.

-Upon realizing this for yourself, at this time in your life, you will begin to recall the first compromises you made.
+Upon realizing this for yourself, at this time in your life, will you begin to recall the first compromises you made.
 It’s not something that anyone noticed then because everyone was doing it.
-Looking back, you can see they all drank the same Kool-Aid of following the leader…like you did.
-When you look back and see it for what it was, and not what you made it into, you will remember the real feeling that rushed through you, when you still knew the difference and the truth.
-It’s in this realization that you will see where you started to compromise your integrity, as well as lowering your personal standards, by mindlessly going along with the crowd.
+Looking back, you can see they all drank the same Kool-Aid of following the leader like you did.
+When you look back and see it for what it was, and not what you made it into, the spontaneous feeling that you experienced then will rush through you, when you still knew the difference between what you made up and the truth.
+It’s in this realization that you will see where you started to compromise your integrity, as well as lowering your personal standards by mindlessly going along with the crowd.

-Seeing the compounding effect, of all your previous decisions that you unwittingly made, it’s time to reflect on these life-changing decisions that happened long before you were equipped to.
-Using this renewed awareness, review what you wrote in, part 2, pages 1-8 of My Guided Journey.
-In fact, because of this awareness, you may find yourself re-writing some of it because you are remembering more.
+Are you seeing the compounding effect, of all your previous decisions that you unwittingly made?
+It’s time to reflect on these life-changing decisions that happened long before you were equipped to make them.
+Using this renewed awareness, review what you wrote in Part Two of My Guided Journey so far.
+In fact, because of this awareness, you may find yourself re-writing some of it because you are remembering more. ~Linda Deir

 My Guided Journey, the companion journal to Guided, Part Two, Chapter 12.